gnanibioinfo/EzMAP/README.md

 For Downstream Analysis
 1. First Open R Studio
-2. Click on Run Downstream analysis button
+2. Click on Run Downstream analysis button (This will open R Studio)
+3. iIn R Studio, set the working directory  as Desktop/EzMAP/Downstream or simply paste the below line in R studio and Execute
-3. In next screen, "library(shiny) runApp()" will appear in the text box.
-Copy this and paste in R studion and run
+4. setwd("~/Desktop/EzMAP/Downstream") "library(shiny) runApp()" paste these lines R studio and run
-4. EzMAP shiny App will appear and upload the table-taxonomy.biom file and tree file
+5. EzMAP shiny App will appear and upload the table-taxonomy.biom file and tree file
-5. Phyloseq object will be generated and a summary of phyloseq object will be displayed
+6. Phyloseq object will be generated and a summary of phyloseq object will be displayed
-6. Use Alpha, Beta, Differential Analysis and Functional Analysis menus
+7. Use Alpha, Beta, Differential Analysis and Functional Analysis menus

 This README work is in progress.
 Please visit this page regularly for more updates.
 Currently EzMAP requires very few manual installation and executions for features like qiime2 activation and opening R studo.
 The required packages for R will be automatically installed.